Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

-For observational data, we generated three graphs, with $p = 50, 100, 200$, for each type of the four networks.
-We chose $n\in\{p,5p\}$ for low-dimensional cases and $(n, p)\in\{(50, 100),(50, 200)\}$ for high-dimensional cases.
-The number of true edges $s_0$ ranges from 49 to 400 for these graphs.
-Again, 20 data sets were generated for each graph.
+For high-dimensional data, we generated graphs with $p = 200$ for each type of the networks.
+We chose $n = 50$ and the number of true edges $s_0$ ranged from 190 to 400 for these graphs.
+Again, 20 data sets were generated for each combination of $(n, p)$.

-For low-dimensional data, the HC algorithm predicted too many edges that the number of false positive edges was always large.
-As a result, this method always has the highest TPR, but also the highest FDR.
-Our CD algorithm predicted fewer edges, giving a lower TPR and a much lower FDR.
-Compared with the PC algorithm, like for interventional data, the CD algorithm has a much better performance for bipartite graphs and scale-free networks.
-For the other two networks, our method shows a comparable performance with the PC algorithm when $n = p$ and performs slightly worse when $n=5p$.
-These test results on low-dimensional data are in good agreement with the conclusion drawn from interventional data that our CD algorithm has an advantage over the PC algorithm for a small sample size.